Backend Python developer - Junior Python programmer

 Knowing SQL and in general Relational Databases can be useful though many back-end Python programmers never touch a database.

-No-SQL database can be also useful but those too are also only needed in a subset of the jobs.
+No-SQL databases can also be useful but are also only needed in a subset of the jobs.

 API - JSON